 The reselling community in the UK is growing by the day, with people purchasing items from all sorts of places to resell on eBay (or elsewhere) at a profit.
 Resellers can purchase items from car boot sales, charity shops, eBay itself, high street stores and many other places.
-But is it okay to buy items from charity shops to resell for a profit?
+Let's take a closer look at buying from charity shops and selling on eBay.

-It is okay to buy items from charity shops to resell
+It is okay to be buying from charity shops and selling on eBay?

 Resellers can spend thousands of pounds in charity shops throughout the year.
 The charity shops usually get the items donated for free, so when they make a sale they are getting some much needed cash towards their cause.
 It also helps to get stock rotating and out of the door, instead of leaving the charity to dispose of those items – usually as a cost to the charity.